 Reflecting and Taking Notes

-Whether your experience is two days, three months, or a year, check in with yourself periodically to see where you are in your goals.
-It is important to remember that the goals you have set for yourself can be edited and added to throughout the experience.
-You can reflect by keeping daily or weekly notes.
+Whether your experience is days, months, or a year, check in with yourself periodically to see where you are in your goals.
+It is important to remember that your goals may change throughout the experience.
 Consider some of the following prompts (adapted from Mary A. King and H. Frederick Sweitzer, The Successful Internship):

 - How has your work changed since you first started?

 - What do you think is your main contribution to the site?

 - Has the experience to date been rewarding?
 Why or why not?

 - What new soft/hard skills have you learned since the beginning of the experience, and how might they help you?